adisuyash/buidlbuddy/README.md

 4. Click the `Load unpacked` button.
 5. Locate and select the `buidlbuddy` folder which you've recently cloned.

-6. Once the extension is loaded, click on the extension icon in the Chrome toolbar to access the application.
-7. You can also pin the extension in your Chrome for frequent use.
+## Usage and Commands
+Once you have the Buidl Buddy extension installed and running, you can interact with it in the following ways:

+### 1. Summarize

+   Type `summarize` in the input box to get a concise summary of the current webpage's content.

+### 2. About the Page

+You can type queries that include `about this page` to ask specific questions related to the content of the webpage you're viewing.

+### 3. Web3 and Buidl related queries

+For other questions or insights on Web3, DApps, Ethereum, and related technologies, simply input your query and let Buidl Buddy respond using Gaianet's Llama API.

 ## Contribution